pablos-here/brave_tbird/README.md

 ### Tweak brave handler

-On `Brave`, ensure that there are not hanlders for email defined or that `mail.google.com` is blocked:
+On `Brave`, ensure that there are no handlers for email defined or that `mail.google.com` is blocked:

 ```